Iurii-S-S/MPS2/README.md

 After that u got to install postgress

-And after that u have to us command: npm run start
+And after that u have to use command: npm run start